salah-jr/My-blog-articles/ckuh1r8n807as8ws13i2mfehf.md

 **1. Using `with()` method**

-You can use the `with()` method to define which relation should eager loaded with the parent record by adding the relation name as a parameter
+You can use the `with()` method to define which relationships should be eager loaded with the parent record by adding the relation name as a parameter

 ```